CLIENT FEE ARBITRATION

 The party who wishes to take an appeal has 21 days after receipt of the committee's determination to file an appeal with the chief counsel of the Disciplinary Review Board.
 The notice of appeal must include a statement of the basis for the appeal and an affidavit or certification of the applicable facts.

-For a copy of a fee arbitration request form click here or call any district fee arbitration committee secretary (see list below).
+Click here for a Fee Arbitration Request Form or call any district fee arbitration committee secretary (see list below).

 District VIII (